 Medicine, Doctors, and Tampons

 You will get sick at some point from something you ate or drank and will think you’re about to die.
 You will go to a doctor, get some medicine, and get better later.
 If you don’t factor in a few visits like this, you’ll be one of the fools who may have something serious for six weeks running and doesn’t go to the doctor.
 I met one of these idiots in India.
+He didn’t want to pay the $5 for a visit to an Indian doctor.
 His wife ordered a salad at a truck stop when our bus stopped…

 You’ll also learn that Americans have it good when it comes to the price of toiletries and cosmetics.
 Plan on spending more than you do at home—even in the cheapest countries—for deodorant, sunscreen, and yes, tampons.

-Money-saving tip: Leave enough room in your bag to buy an extra one of these things when you see a good deal, rather than paying through the nose in some small town with no supermarket.
+Money-saving tips: Leave enough room in your bag to buy an extra one of these things when you see a good deal, rather than paying through the nose in some small town with no supermarket.
+Also bring long-sleeve cool wicking shirts or rash guard shirts that also block the sun.
+And a good sun hat.
+Then you’ll need less sunscreen.

 Travel Gear That Will Last

 Your shoes are super-important when you’re on the move.
 Have you ever gone a year only wearing two or three pairs of shoes?
-That’s a lot of pounding, and with an extra 40 pounds weight on them as well.
-Put good shoes, a good pack, and quality quick-dry clothing into your budget.
+That’s a lot of pounding, and with an extra 40 pounds weight on them as well from your pack.
+Put good shoes, a good backpack, and quality quick-dry clothing into your budget.
+Want some tips?
+Here’s the dependable travel gear and clothing that has never let me down.

-Money-saving tip: Buy last year’s/season’s model.
+Money-saving tip: Buy last year’s/last season’s model.
 There’s a clear retail cycle with gear where a change of seasons brings a clearing out of inventory.
 Watch for huge sales and buy last year’s discount merchandise at the online shops.
 You’ll get quality at half the price.
+Here are the best times to buy travel gear.

 No money saving tip for this one.
 There were times I would have paid far more than I did to avoid serious aggravation.